pingcap/docs/troubleshoot-cpu-issues.md

 #### Possible reasons

 * Hotspot issue
 * High overall load.
 Check the slow queries and expensive queries of TiDB.
 Optimize the executing queries by adding indexes or executing queries in batches.
-Another option to handle the issue of high load is to scale out the cluster.
+Another solution is to scale out the cluster.

 ## Other causes